-CONTRIBUTIONS 4/1972 as amended IHO A-1 R1.7 --
+ROUTINE INCOME OTHER THAN 4/1972 as amended IHO A-1 R1.7 CONTRIBUTIONS 4/19/2 as amenueu INO A-1 KI.

 It is resolved that the routine income from a) interest on bank accounts, b) sale of publications, and c) sale of advertising in publications, as established in the budgetary estimates, shall not be regarded as "other sources" of income for the purposes of Article XIV, paragraph b), of the Convention, and that the approval of the Finance Committee shall not therefore be required for the use of such routine income by the Secretary-General in meeting the expenses of the Organization.